SyGuS-Org/sygus-org.github.io/comp/2019/index.md

 A comprehensive description of the new input format and its differences with respect to the previous format is available in the reference document "[_The SyGuS Language Standard Version 2.0_](/assets/pdf/SyGuS-IF_2.0.pdf)".

+### Benchmarks

+We will evaluate the solvers on a subset of public benchmarks and some secret benchmarks.
+The domains of benchmarks include bit-vector manipulation, including bit-vector algorithms, concurrency, robotics, string transformations, invariant generation, program repair and cryptographic circuits.
+We are still finalizing the set of benchmarks, and would appreciate your contribution to the benchmarks as well.

 ### Evaluation